Subject: Installing Cranks

 One or both of the cranks are ruined!* Once ridden in the "floppy" mode, the tapered square bore of the crank has been deformed and can no longer be secured on a spindle.
 Install and properly tighten new cranks on the spindle after greasing the tapered square ends of the spindle.
 Proper tightness should be achieved with a torque wrench or by a skilled hand.

 The admonition not to grease the spindle finds life mainly in the bicycle trade.
 When I discussed the "dry assembly" rule with crank manufacturers, I discovered that they had warranty claims from customers who split cranks.
 However, cranks cannot be split by overtightening them.
-This can be proven by attemting to do so.
-An M8x1 bolt is not strong enough to split a major brand crank.
+This can be proven by attempting to do so.
+An M8x1 bolt is not strong enough to split a major-brand crank.

 Mechanics, unaware of why crank bolts lose preload (and commensurate crank tightening), have re-tightened bolts until cranks split.
 No warnings against re-tightening properly installed cranks are evident although it is here where the warning should be directed rather than at lubrication.

 Because friction plays no role in torque transmission, preload in the press fit must be great enough to prevent elastic separation between the crank and spindle under torque and bending.
 This means that no gap should open between crank and spindle facets under forceful pedaling.
 Crank bore failure occurs when the press fit is loose enough that a gap opens between spindle and crank.
-Torque is transmitted by both leading and trailing half of each facet, contact pressure increasing and decreasing respectively.
-In the event of lift-off, the entire force bears only on the leading edge of facets and causes plastic deformation, causing the bore takes on a "pin cushion" shape (loose crank syndrome).
-Subsequent tightening of the retaining screw cannot correct this because neither the retaining bolt nor crank are strong enough to re-establish the square bore.
+Torque is transmitted by both the leading and the trailing half of each facet, contact pressure increasing and decreasing respectively.
+In the event of lift-off, the entire force bears only on the leading edge of facets and causes plastic deformation, causing the bore to take on a "pincushion" shape (loose crank syndrome).
+Subsequent tightening of the retaining screw cannot correct this because neither the retaining bolt nor crank is strong enough to re-establish the square bore.

 The claim that a greased spindle will enlarge the bore of a crank and ultimately reduce chainwheel clearance is also specious, because the crank cannot operate in a plastic stress level that would soon split the crank in use.
 However, increased engagement depth (hole enlargement) may occur without lubricant, because installation friction could ream the hole.